GFynbo/GoudaTime/README.md

 ## Tasks & Goals
 ### TODOS
 * Re-organize the models AND forms into individual files for aesthetics and styles
-* Get user's current location and update their profile/model instance <--- IMPORTANT
+* Trigger button disable on 'get current location' feature of the update location
+* Potentially get a animation like a spinning wheel for the loading of the map
 * Allow uses to add a profile picture (not sure if I want to allow this)
 * Move forms into individual files in one folder
 * ~~Center login/signup buttons on the nav bar~~